peterhinch/micropython-async/PRIMITIVES.md

  * `asyn_demos.py` Minimal "get started" demo programs.
  * `asyntest.py` Test/demo programs for the library.

+Import the test or demo module for a list of available tests.

+# 3. Module asyn.py

-These modules support CPython 3.5 and MicroPython on Unix and microcontroller targets.
-The library is for use only with asyncio.
-They are `micro` in design and are presented as simple, concise examples of asyncio code.
-They are not thread safe.
-Hence they are incompatible with the `_thread` module and with interrupt handlers.
+The primitives are intended for use only with `uasyncio`.
+They are `micro` in design.
+They are not thread safe and hence are incompatible with the `_thread` module and with interrupt handlers.

-# 3. asyn.py

-## 3.1 launch
+## 3.1 Function launch

 This function accepts a function or coro as an argument, along with a tuple of args.
 If the function is a callback it is executed with the supplied argumets.